Divinity: Original Sin 2 - Definitive Edition

 • Common Themes

-• Comparisons to Baldur's Gate 3 are frequent, with many noting both similarities and differences in mechanics and storytelling.
+• Comparison to Baldur's Gate 3 is frequent, with many players noting that while BG3 has more polished graphics and story presentation, DOS2 excels in combat and build variety.